sidatasciencelab/gender-spacy/README.md

 # Installation

-Due to dependency issues, installation requires three steps.
-First, make sure you are working in a new environment.
+Because this pipeline leverages spaCy's new experimental coreference resolution model, it is best to install Gender spaCy in a fresh environment.

 First, it is good to create a new environment.